All prototypes start with a single interaction. Each interaction has a trigger and an action.

 You could use this for on-screen prompts, like an alert when you haven't completed a field or checked a box.

 This triggers the Destination frame when you first press the mouse or touch pad.
-For for mobile devices, this is when the user's finger first touches the hotspot.
+For mobile devices, this is when the user's finger first touches the hotspot.

 This triggers the Destination frame when you release the mouse or touch pad.
-For for mobile devices, this is once the user's finger no longer touches the Hotspot.
+For mobile devices, this is once the user's finger no longer touches the Hotspot.

 - Apply the Mouse Down trigger to the menu header to open an Overlay.

 - Apply the Mouse Up interaction to the menu item in the Overlay.

 - When they release the mouse, we take the user to the relevant Frame.

 The After Delay trigger allows you to trigger an action after the user has spent a certain amount of time on a given frame.
 You will need to set the duration of the delay in milliseconds (ms).
 You can only apply this to a top-level Frame, not a specific layer or object.